lilyshellhammer/notes_public/AlgoQResponses.md

 ## Closest Distance
-First, I'll explain the naive method I came up with.
+FFirst, I'll explain the naive method I came up with.
 I'm not sure how inefficient it is.
-It reduces the number of leaf nodes we are looking at but it doesn't reduce the problem to a two-leaf-node-black-box solution.
+It reduces the number of leaf nodes we are looking at to a small subset of closest leaf nodes and then calls the blackbox solution on all valid pairs.
+In this method, we compare the children of both objects with two possible goals:
+- Find the two leaf nodes where boundary containing leafs overlap BLACKBOX can solve for this case to see if distance == 0 or less, or if boundaries are just very close
-In this method, we compare the children of both objects with the goal of finding two overlapping **boundary-containing** leaf nodes (possible distance 0) or the two closest **boundary-containing** leaf nodes (distance within range of max and min distance between squares).
-The rationale here is that the closest few leaf nodes between shapes will contain the closest point and the smallest distance.
+- Find the closest boundary containing leaves The rationale here is that the closest few leaf nodes between shapes will contain the closest point and the smallest distance.
 I don't say only one leaf because the bbox is just an estimation, so the closest box might not have the closest point.
-PICTURE.
 As we iterate through the trees, if a bbox of a child's minimum possible distance to our shape is greater than the maximum possible distance of another child's bbox, the closest point cannot be in the first child.
-PICTURE.
-We know the maximum possible distance from a point to a bbox is the distance to the 2nd closest corner: PICTURE We can utilize this to find the maximum distance between two boxes by comparing distance from corners: PICTURE If the minimum distance of one child is greater than the max distance of another child, we ignore the first child because it isn't possible for the closest point to be in that bbox.
+We know the maximum possible distance from a point to a bbox is the distance to the 2nd closest corner:
+We can utilize this to find the maximum distance between two boxes by comparing distance from corners:
+If the minimum distance of one child is greater than the max distance of another child, we ignore the first child because it isn't possible for the closest point to be in that bbox.

+We iterate through the tree, trimming
 Pseudocode
 ```
 findClosestBBoxes(node a, node b){